stineje/CharLib/docs/yaml.md

 These keys may optionally be included to provide additional cell documentation or improve CharLib performance.

 * `area`: The physical area occupied by the cell layout.
 Defaults to 0 if omitted.
+* `models`: A sequence of paths to the spice models for transistors used in this cell's netlist.
+If omitted, CharLib assumes each cell has no dependencies.
 * `test_vectors`: A sequence of test vectors for simulation.
 If omitted, test vectors are instead generated based on the cell's `functions`.
     * Each test vector should be in the format `[clk, set (if present), reset (if present), flop1, ..., flopK, in1, ..., inN, out1, ..., outM]` (omit `clk, set, reset, flop1, ..., flopK` for combinational cells).
     * Including the `test_vectors` key can result in significant reductions in CharLib simulation times.
 If you already know the test conditions that will reveal critical paths for your cells, you should include them as test vectors under this key.